- Oops!Something went wrong.Please try again later.

-Prior to today's trading, shares of the oil and gas company had lost 1.51% over the past month.
-This has was narrower than the Oils-Energy sector's loss of 5.93% and lagged the S&P 500's gain of 1.18% in that time.
+Prior to today's trading, shares of the oil and gas company had gained 3.27% over the past month.
+This has lagged the Oils-Energy sector's gain of 4.35% and the S&P 500's gain of 3.72% in that time.

-Any recent changes to analyst estimates for BP should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for BP.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 10.15% higher.
-BP currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.06% higher within the past month.
+BP is holding a Zacks Rank of #3 (Hold) right now.

 The Oil and Gas - Integrated - International industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 186, putting it in the bottom 28% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 178, which puts it in the bottom 31% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report